-- How much did you really listen?
+- How much did you listen or comprehend?

 WHAT IS EXHAUSTION?

-Dr. David Ballard, head of the APA’s Psychologically Healthy Workplace Program, in an article entitled “10 Signs You’re Burning Out — And What To Do About It”, describes exhaustion as being tired all the time and not having any energy.
+Dr. David Ballard, head of the APA’s Psychologically Healthy Workplace Program, in an article entitled “10 Signs You’re Burning Out — And What to Do About It”, describes exhaustion as being tired all the time and not having any energy.

-Another participant in a Mortgage Underwriter class slept several hours daily in a 5 day class.
+Another participant in a Mortgage Underwriter class slept several hours daily in a 5-day class.
 However, we were not allowed to awaken the participant due to a known medical condition and privacy concerns.
-Ultimately, the sleeping participant passed the assessment with very high scores despite sleeping through class!
+Ultimately, the sleeping participant passed the assessment with exceedingly high scores despite sleeping through class!

-The EMR class for Surgeons class started on time, and continued with all 15+ surgeons present and continued for the scheduled 1.5 days.
+The EMR class for Surgeons training workshop started on time and continued with all 15+ surgeons present for the scheduled 1.5 days.
 The primary focus was documenting patient care in physician notes and highlighting procedures addressing patient safety.
-Everyone successfully passed the course assessment, and gained the systems access for the new EMR software.
+Everyone successfully passed the course assessment and gained systems access to the new EMR software.

 Our co-workers would appreciate the productive and energized version of ourselves.

 A Curated Collection Dedicated to the Workplace

 Leadership, civility, diversity, equity and inclusion (DEI) and more.
 All contain inspiration by some of the world’s actionable leaders.